ITSsghir/EcoTrace/README.md

         > corepack enable
         > yarn set version latest
         > ```

+    - Install gcloud CLI for the backend Google API.

+        ```bash
+        gcloud init
+        ```

+        > We'll provide the necessary credentials for the backend later.

 3. Install the project dependencies in the root directory, front, and back.